Skip to content

 I have thought about it.

 When you find yourself on the roof of a tall building, nearing the edge, can you stop yourself from having the compulsion to jump?
 Throwing yourself in front of the speeding train?
 Stab yourself in the eye with that ice pick.
 I heard someone say the other day that these thoughts are signs of a troubled mind.
 I was surprised by that.
+I assumed everybody thought them.

 Every time I sing out loud, I am preparing for death.
 Every time I step into a cold shower.